kishan2107/ECKit/README.md

 ECKit is a CSS framework developed by ECWS, a web development company.

 ##Download
-You can download it at [SourceForge] (http://eckit-framework.sourceforge.net), BitBucket, or GitHub.
+You can download it at [SourceForge](http://eckit-framework.sourceforge.net), BitBucket, or GitHub.

 ##Installation
 To use ECKit, all you have to do is link it to your HTML5 Pages.

+##Evernote Notebook
+We have an official Notebook on Evernote available [here](https://www.evernote.com/pub/ecwebservices/eckit#st=p&n=03f0aa9e-945c-49fb-99fd-543d2a5c9164)

 ##Notes About ECKit
 Here's some VERY notable things about ECKit: